 Yes, this makes both lists.
-Although open source software can be hugely beneficial, you have to factor in its potential pitfalls as well.
-Open source reporting tools — like all open source technology — is community based.
-Although this has its advantages, it also means that there’s little to no support available.
+Although open-source software can be hugely beneficial, you have to factor in its potential pitfalls as well.
+Open-source reporting tools — like all open-source technology — is community based.
+Although this has its advantages, it also means there’s little to no support available.
 If there’s an issue such as a system failure, you can’t just call up the customer service team and have them fix it for you.
 You have two options: 1) wait for the next update, or 2) have developers on hand to perform ongoing maintenance and fix the system when needed.
 Although this isn’t necessarily ideal, it is cheaper than implementing on-premise software.

-The other drawback to an open source solution is that they aren’t always very user-friendly.
-Without a corporate budget funnelling money into the UI, open source systems have to make do with an easy-to-code UI.
+The other drawback to an open-source solution is they aren’t always very user-friendly.
+Without a corporate budget funneling money into the user interface, open-source systems have to make do with an easy-to-code UI.
 Sometimes you hit the jackpot, where the UI is clean and easy.
-But more often than not, open source software can be difficult to learn for people who aren’t as tech-savvy.
+But more often than not, open-source software can be difficult to learn for people who aren’t as tech-savvy.
 If most of your potential users learn tech quickly, then this isn’t much of an issue.
 If most of your potential users don’t, however, you may find that the time needed to learn the system isn’t worth it.
 You don’t want people spending half their day finding out how to work the report generator.

 Free Editions of Industry Leaders

-When looking at free reporting tools, it makes sense to take a look at the free editions of industry leaders.
-These reportings tools, as we touched on earlier, are easy to use and have good support because they have the financial backing of the paid editions to ensure as much.
+When looking at free BI reporting tools, it makes sense to take a look at the free editions of industry leaders.
+These reportings tools, as we touched on earlier, have the ease of use, support and financial backing of the paid editions.

 Microsoft Power BI Desktop is a clean data visualization and reporting tool.
-With it you can connect to “hundreds of data sources” and embed your reports in public websites.
-What you can’t do, however, is build dashboards or collaborate and share data.
+With it, you can connect to hundreds of data sources and embed your reports in public websites.
+However, the system does not provide the capability to build dashboards or collaborate and share data.

 As the name alludes, the data that gets analyzed and visualized in Tableau Public becomes free, public data.
-Featuring most of the capabilities from Tableau’s paid offerings, Public allows you to create custom reports; save and store your reports; and share your reports through social media or by embedding them on a webpage.
+Featuring most of the capabilities from Tableau’s paid offerings, Public allows you to create custom reports and save, store and share the documents through social media or by embedding them on a webpage.

-The free editions offered by Qlik are among the most robust of the free reporting software.
+The free editions offered by Qlik are among the most robust of free reporting tools.
 These offerings include Qlikview Personal Edition, with which you can do almost everything the paid version can other than import an entire document, such as a spreadsheet.
 Also available for free are Qlik Sense Cloud Basic and Qlik Sense Desktop.
-All of these products allow for collaboration, albeit with up to five users, while automated data refreshes aren’t supported by Qlik free reporting software.
+All of these products allow for collaboration, albeit with up to five users.
+Automated data refreshes aren’t supported by Qlik free reporting software.

-Pentaho Reporting is a solution that’s widely-used among small and large businesses alike.
-This reporting tools can make visualizations of any kind, exported to almost any format.
+Pentaho Reporting is a solution that’s widely used among small and large businesses alike.
+This reporting tool can make a variety of visualizations, exported to almost any format.
 Reports generated using Pentaho are shareable and sophisticated.
-However, the Report Designer tool is best used by experienced professionals, as it’s self-described as “geared towards experienced and power users, who are familiar with the concepts and data sources used.”
+However, the Report Designer tool is best used by experienced professionals.
+It’s self-described as “geared towards experienced and power users who are familiar with the concepts and data sources used.”

 The name “Birt” is an acronym that stands for “Business Intelligence Reporting Tools.”
-In other words, Birt really wanted to make sure you know what it is the software does.
 Providing several methods of reporting, including lists, charts and other data visualizations, Birt is a surprisingly robust free reporting software.
 One of the platform’s main missions is to create reports that can easily embed anywhere, and that’s exactly what it does.